 Born in Amagasaki in 1924, Kazuo Shiraga is most famous for his action-driven practices, including paintings created using his feet.
 These foot paintings, which explore the connection between spirituality, body, and matter, are filled with a visceral energy.

-Shiraga’s work has been shown in numerous exhibitions at home and abroad, from the 1960s until today, including solo retrospectives held at the Hyogo Prefectural Museum of Modern Art (2001), the Yokosuka Museum of Art (2009), and most recently, the Dallas Museum of Art (2015).
+Shiraga’s work has been shown in numerous exhibitions at home and abroad, from the 1960s until today, including solo retrospectives held at the Hyogo Prefectural Museum of Modern Art (2001) and the Yokosuka Museum of Art (2009).
 He passed away in Amagasaki in 2008.